functionland/wnfs-ios-bindings/README.md

 ## How to build
 Run `make`, this will create a `Wnfs.xcframework` directory in the project root file.

-## Distributiion of the xcframework
+## Distribution of the xcframework
 Please follow this doc from the apple documentations: https://developer.apple.com/documentation/xcode/distributing-binary-frameworks-as-swift-packages

 ## Testing the swift package